Courses Search Results

 SPIRAL - Research Integrity in Practice show

-This highly interactive workshop suits anyone looking to enhance their own and other’s practice.
-Plenty of exploration of fundamentals, along with discussion and application to your situation.
-We aim to make the subject a lively and vital part of your daily practice as a researcher.
+This highly interactive workshop suits anyone looking to enhance their own & other’s practice.
+Exploration of fundamentals on research integrity, with discussion & application to your situation.
+We aim to make the subject lively and a vital part of daily practice as a researcher.

 SPIRAL – Research Writing Workshop - Weekly Drop In show